swiftlang/swift-evolution/proposals/0540-default-target-settings.md

 There are packages that have much more complex requirements.
 Typically, this requires at least some logic within the manifest file.

-These existing solutiuons are inconvenient, verbose, and error-prone.
+These existing solutions are inconvenient, verbose, and error-prone.
 And because of the subtleties that can arise from compiler behavior differences, errors here can be particularly painful.